HypixelDev/PublicAPI/Documentation/README.md

 ``Unrecommended Format: f7c77d99-9f15-4a66-a87d-c4a51ef30d19``

-## Where Can I Find My UUID?
+## Where can I find someone's UUID?
 The most efficient way is to go on [NameMC](https://namemc.com/), search up the desired profile, and it will show up under 'Minecraft Profile'.
-[Click here for a visual](https://prntscr.com/vw3f7d).
+[Click here for a visual](https://prnt.sc/vwbqsd).

 ## SkyBlock items and inventories
 Items and inventory data are stored as a base64 encoded string containing gzipped nbt data.